Skip navigation

 HOME Investment Partnerships Program

-The HOME Investment Partnerships Program (HOME) is a flexible federal grant program that allows Hennepin County to fund affordable housing activities for very low and low-income families or individuals, homeless families, and persons with special needs.
+The HOME Investment Partnerships Program (HOME) is a flexible federal grant program that allows Hennepin County to fund affordable housing activities to help meet the goals and priorities in the 2020–2024 Consolidated Plan in suburban Hennepin County cities.

-To review federal regulations for the HOME Program, visit U.S. Department of Housing and Urban Development (HUD).
+To review federal regulations for the HOME Program, visit the U.S. Department of Housing and Urban Development (HUD) website.
 For additional program guidelines search 24 CFR Part 92.

 Current HOME funded projects are listed in the annual Consolidated Action Plan.
 Recently completed projects are listed in the Consolidated Annual Performance and Evaluation Reports (CAPER).